mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 `1`s and `0`s into booleans for clarity.
 Here we note the distribution of `censor4` which is of interest; 1.255 observations have been censored, while 2.088 observations correspond to completed spells." %}

+{% marginnote 'table1' "**Table 1**: Summaries of categorical variables.
+They're all binary variables, although of different data types, i.e. boolean or character vectors.
+For all the `censor` variables we observe non-censoring more often than not, while the availability of unemployment insurance appears to be evenly split among observations." %}

 {% marginfigure 'fig3' 'assets/unemp/age_hist.png' '**Figure 3**: Distribution
 of `age`.
 Bin width is set at 2 to reduce the number of bars in the graph.